ctab33/current_events_explained/README.md

 # CurrentEventsExplained

-The Current Events Explained Ruby Gem gives users a list of explainer from Vox.com via a CLI.
+The Current Events Explained Ruby Gem gives users a list of the 10 most recent explainers from Vox.com via a CLI.
 Users can choose a numbered title to read brief information extracted from the articles.

 ## Installation